PGA Boss: Be Careful What You Wish For With Super League - UrduPoint

 "Particularly for younger players that are going to have a 20-year career out here, I just don't think they're going to be better off in that format than they already are," Waugh said Tuesday.

 "I've talked to a bunch of them.
 You look them in the eye and just say, 'Be careful what you wish for,' because short-term gain feels good for a little while, but long-term gain is what makes lives."
-US and European reports have the fledgling group backed by Saudi Arabia interests and pitching a global circuit with players competing in team and solo formats.
+US and European reports have the fledgling group backed by Saudi Arabia interests and pitching a global circuit with players competing in team and solo formats and contract offers from $30 million to $50 million.

+Golf Channel reported that representatives from Super League had plans to meet with a few managers of some of golf's top players on Tuesday at Kiawah Island, revealing no Names of anyone involved.

 Waugh said people should be "very mindful" about the source of the hefty guaranteed paychecks as well as the potential loss of playing in PGA Tour, major and Ryder Cup events for those who join the Super League.